Organizacion de Narcotraficantes Unidos: Decline

 On July 28, 2006, La ONU member López Rosario died six days after being shot and on August 3, 2006, the FBI became involved in Lopez Rosario's homicide case, looking for records pertaining to him and his activities.
 His alleged killer had been shot and killed on July 29.

 On August 24, 2007, La ONU again suffered a loss when "Pito Paz" was murdered in the Monte Hatillo Public Housing Project in San Juan, Puerto Rico.

-On April 29, 2009, La ONU suffered one of its most significant losses when Wilfredo Maldonado Rosario (aka "Chino Valencia"), a childhood friend of "Angelo Millones", and an important member of La ONU, was killed on Puerto Rico highway 863 in Toa Baja.
+On April 29, 2009, La ONU suffered one of its most significant losses when Wilfredo Maldonado Rosario (aka "Chino Valencia"), a childhood friend of "Angelo Millones", and an important member of La ONU, was killed on Puerto Rico Highway 863 in Toa Baja.
 The murder occurred as part of an internal war that had broken out earlier in the year in the Bayamón region.

 A revenge order was fulfilled a week later, on May 5, and became the second massacre of 2009.
 The objective was 25-year-old Alexis Olivo Marrero (aka "Alexis El Loco"), who lived in Toa Alta and had been named as "Chino Valencia's" killer.
-"El Loco" was ambushed by 10 gunmen at 4:15 p.m. at a shopping center near the Pharmacy Plaza in the Pájaros neighborhood of Toa Baja.
+"El Loco" was ambushed by 10 gunmen at 4:15 p.m. at a shopping center near the Plaza Pharmacy in the Pájaros neighborhood of Toa Baja.
 There, Alexis "El Loco", his two-year-old daughter, Arielys Olivo Ortiz, and his sixteen-year-old son, Angel Vargas Soto, were killed.
 His wife, Claribel Ortiz, and their other son, Alex Adriel, were injured.
 The gunmen arrived in five vehicles and fired with nine rifles and eight guns, which left 280 caps on the ground as proof of the cruelty of the incident.
 The massacre brought federal and local accusations against the 10 gunmen, and profoundly altered the leadership within the organization.
 On September 18 of the same year, "Angelo Millones" was arrested by a contingent of agents of the Federal Drug Administration (DEA), of the Federal Bureau of Investigation (FBI) and of the Bayamón Strike Force, who had been watching him for months.

 In 2012, a contingent of agents broke into several communities in Río Piedras and Carolina in search of some ONU members and made two arrests, but 18 of the defendants were already detained in criminal institutions in Puerto Rico and the United States.
 Members were charged with a series of murders, including the death of agent Blanca De Los Santos Barbosa in recorded events of July 7, 2010 and the pilot Jesús Quiñones Santiago on May 4 of the same year.
 Governor Luis Fortuño declared three days of mourning after the death of De Los Santos Barbosa.